 Veterans are grouped by experience and begin by learning to observe and understand equine behavior.
 Participants are then taught to brush and tack their equine partner, followed by beginning riding skills.
 Individuals who continue to participate will move through a progression of riding skills while maintaining foundational knowledge.

-Lessons may last between 45 to 90 minutes and cost $10 each, to be paid per session.
+Lessons may last between 45 to 90 minutes and occur one time per week for an eight week session.
+The cost is $80 per session (subject to change).
 Limited scholarship funds could be available after completion of the Scholarship Form.

 Returning veterans will need to complete a Returning Veteran Application yearly.